e-clawson/villager-book/README.md

 This App uses data from the ACNH API which can be found here: http://acnhapi.com/

 Enjoy a walkthrough of this project here: https://youtu.be/34rY1umorJ8

+You can read a blog post I wrote about my experience creating this project here: https://medium.com/@emclawson1/structuring-components-my-first-react-project-b6eb0a5b1bca

 ## Installation and Available Scripts